makermoekoe/ESP32Picoremote/README.md

 Check out the code in the 'code' section.
 It is used in PlatformIO, but can be shifted to Arduino IDE easily.
 The code is exactly the same.

-The ST7735 display can be used easily with the [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI) from Bodmer.
+The ST7735 display can be used easily with the [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI) by Bodmer.
 This library comes with a `User_Setup.h` to setup the dedicated display you are using.
 I have attached this file for this specific board in the code section of this repo.

+Another nice library to play little GIFs on that tiny display is the [AnimatedGIF library](https://github.com/bitbank2/AnimatedGIF) by Larry Bank.
+He shared a nice tool for converting GIFs to a code array.

 When you have questions then feel free to ask.